 December is finally here, and with it comes cooler weather, holiday cheer and National Poinsettia Day!
-Learn more about poinsettias, and ways to celebrate this national day.
+This national day falls annually on December 12.

-So, grab a cozy blanket, a mug of hot chocolate and get ready to settle in and learn about how poinsettias came to be such a special part of our Christmas season, as well as more information about National Poinsettia Day.
+So, grab a cozy blanket, a mug of hot chocolate and keep reading to learn about how poinsettias came to be such a special part of our Christmas season, as well as more information about National Poinsettia Day and ways to celebrate.

 What is National Poinsettia Day?